-Currently, Children First has a number of foster homes in and around Edmonton, Leduc, Sherwood Park, Spruce Grove, Devon, Beaumont, Red Deer, and Rocky Mountain House.
+Currently, Children First has a number of foster homes in and around Edmonton, Morinville, Sherwood Park, Spruce Grove, Devon, Leduc, Beaumont, Red Deer and Rocky Mountain House.

 A caseworker from the regional Child and Family Services Authority can become involved with a family under either of the following circumstances: